-Yes, Taylors High School delivers the state approved and certified curriculum, just like State Government Schools and other private schools.
+Yes, the Taylors High School Program is the state approved and certified curriculum, just like in State Government Schools and other private schools.
 The state based qualifications are recognised for university entry throughout Australia and around the world.
-Teaching of Years 10, 11 and 12 at Taylors High School is adapted to the state award as High School Certificate (HSC).
+Teaching of Years 10, 11 and 12 at Taylors College is adapted to the state award as High School Certificate (HSC).

 Yes.
 Please see Academic English Preparation (AEP) below.

 Yes!
 Taylors College also offers free tutorials, timetabled daily for each subject.
 Tutorials allow students to gain extra help from teachers, on an individual or small group basis.
 Each student is also assigned a mentor who is trained to support students' academic development and personal well being.
 In addition, Taylors College provides comprehensive booklets which guide students through the content of a course.
 They are provided for each subject and give students details of curriculum and assessment tasks, supplementary course materials, learning support, additional exercises, practice exams and much more.